ibrahimsuat/DSA210-project/README.md

      - **H₀**: Amount of education does not impact traffic.
      - **Hₐ**: Amount of edcuation does impact traffic and leads to more accidents

+## To reproduce this analysis

+   -simply download this repository and run the python code with requirements installed beforehand.